Yield

 The following documentation explains how the displayed yield is estimated.

-The protocol collects yield from funding rates and GLIF.
+The protocol generates APY from yield-generating instruments, primarily funding rates and spot GLIF.

 The APY estimate that is displayed is based on a 30-day rolling window.
 The APY is derived from the Internal Rate of Return (IRR), which accounts for the time-adjusted returns from the protocol's token flows over the time period.

-The estimated IRR is the discount rate rr that makes the Net Present Value (NPV) of token flows equal to zero.
+The estimated IRR is the discount rate r that makes the Net Present Value (NPV) of token flows equal to zero.
 The NPV is:

 Where:

-• rr is the internal rate of return (IRRIRR) solved for,
+r is the internal rate of return (IRR) solved for,

 The net token flow is computed as the change in TVL minus the change in yield:

-These token flows are then used to calculate the IRRIRR over the 30-day period.
+These token flows are then used to calculate the IRR over the 30-day period.

-The Annual Percentage Yield (APY) is calculated based on the 30-day IRRIRR using the following formula:
+The Annual Percentage Yield (APY) is calculated based on the 30-day IRR using the following formula:

 Where: